Curriculum East Asia

 Curriculum Indian Subcontinent and Central Asia

-The main goal is to train experts in the history and culture of that vast and multiform area the core of which is in the Indian subcontinent and that stretches, from a linguistical and cultural point of view, to Central Asia including the Tibet as well.
+The main goal is to train experts in the history and culture of that vast and multiform area the core of which is in the Indian subcontinent and that stretches, from a linguistical and cultural point of view, to Central Asia.

 Three different profiles, based on a shared background, are offered: a) Language & culture (Hindi, Urdu, Bengali, Sanskrit, ancient Iranian languages - together with their respective philosophical, religious and philological disciplines); b) History (Ancient history, Modern and Contemporary history); c) Archaeology & Art History.